Akshat-Gupta04/wasserstoff-AiInternTask/README.md

   - Vector database (ChromaDB) status
   - OpenAI API configuration
 - Use this endpoint to monitor the health of your deployment
-- Add this endpoint to your monitoring system for alerts

 ### Scaling Considerations